nellyngz95/SAOP/README.md

   We used the 6KSFX Dataset combined with samples of online sound effects libraries
 * BottleNeck Framework with XGBoost.
   In the folder BottleNeckProcess, you will find the script and the csv of the extracted features, plus the csv of the top 5 most important features.

+For more information about the analysis and descriptions of the optimization of the models please visit:https://saop-project.netlify.app